Frequently Asked Questions

 Yes.
 We would be happy to arrange a meeting or phone contact with our Program Administration.
 Please contact our Program Director, Dee Quinn at: email@example.com.

 Who should I ask for letters of recommendation?

 Three personal letters of recommendation are required for admissions, including at least one from a professor and preferably one from a practicing genetics provider or advocacy supervisor.

-What is the word limit for the Personal Statement in the UAGCGP application?
+What is the word limit for the Statement of Purpose in the UAGCGP application?